In Memory of Theo Faiss: Themes

-Two thematic interpretations of the relief have been offered.
-In the first, the relief is related to the moment of Faiss's death.
+Two thematic interpretations of In Memory of Theo Faiss have been offered.
+In the first, the relief relates to the moment of Faiss's death.
 In the second, it relates to the end of Faiss's spiritual protection over the Goetheanum.

 The first interpretation was put forth by Raab.
-According to him, the relief depicts the moment of Faiss's sacrificial death and his passage into the spiritual world.
+According to him, the work depicts the moment of Faiss's sacrificial death and his passage into the spiritual world.
 Faiss's outstretched arms suggest that he is ready for sacrifice; he is to be reborn in the spiritual world like a butterfly.
-His father clasps his arms as if in prayer, meanwhile, as if to say "I too am ready, oh God, to bring this sacrifice, if it is your wise will!"
-(Auch ich bin bereit, oh Gott, dieses Opfer zu bringen, wenn es Dein weisheitsvoller Wille ist!)).
-The angel figure, for its part, appears as a messenger from heaven sent to retrieve Faiss's soul, just as Mercury guided souls to the underworld.
-Taken as a whole, under this view the relief is the sculptural embodiment of the mantram with which Steiner eulogized Faiss, asking that his soul be entrusted to the spirits.
+His father clasps his arms as if in prayer, meanwhile, as if submitting himself to God's will.
+The angel figure, for its part, appears as a messenger from heaven sent to retrieve Faiss's soul, just as the Roman god Mercury, the traditional guide of souls (psychopomp), escorted souls to the underworld.
+Taken as a whole, under this view the work is the sculptural embodiment of the mantram with which Steiner eulogized Faiss, asking that his soul be entrusted to the spirits.

-The anthroposophist and author Judith von Halle and the Steiner scholar Martina Maria Sam, by contrast, interpret the relief as relating to events years later.
-To von Halle, it shows a moment seven years after Faiss died: when he passed into another part of the spiritual world, and his protective sheath over the Goetheanum came to an end.
-(Note: von Halle's 2010 book Die Christus-Begegnung der Gegenwart depicts the first version of In Memory of Theo Faiss on its cover.)
-The interpretation relies on Steiner's belief that humans form and develop in seven-year cycles: forming an etheric body over the first seven years, an astral body from seven to fourteen, and the remainder of one's terrestrial being from fourteen to twenty-one.
-Faiss's death in October, shortly after his seventh birthday in July, meant that his etheric body had only just become fully formed.
-In death, as it would have done in life, Faiss's body continued to "age" through his astral cycle, during which time he offered protection to the Goetheanum.
-When Faiss would have turned fourteen in October 1921—the month when, according to von Halle, Maryon likely created the work—he passed to the next cycle, and the protection ended.